-Professor Mark Hernandez demonstrates the installation process for the classroom air quality remote sensors to CU Boulder student volunteer technicians Christiane Nitcheu and Sylvia Akol.
+Professor Mark Hernandez demonstrates the installation process for the classroom air quality remote sensors to field technicians Christiane Nitcheu and Sylvia Akol, a CU Boulder environmental engineering student.
 Photos courtesy Anna Segur.

 Results from study on high-efficiency air filters in classrooms look promising